jspuij/TwokaB/docs/pages/wpftutorial.md

 the BlazorWebView Control will fall back to the old Edge control.
 If this is not desired you can use the `BlazorNewEdgeWebView` and `BlazorOldEdgeWebView` Controls respectively.

+> The BlazorNewEdgeWebView and BlazorWebView have an optional `UserDataFolder` property that you can set to point to a folder where Edgium should store its data.
+The default folder is `%APPDATA%\Local\<EntryAssemblyName>\WebView2\`.

 We have also added two event handlers to the Window class:

 * <strong>Windows_ContentRendered:</strong> This event will be used to initialize Blazor.
 Unfortunately